tardate/LittleArduinoProjects/README.md

-# 416 Little Electronics and Arduino Projects
+# 417 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LineFollowerKit](./Kinetics/LineFollowerKit) - building the D2-5 Intelligent Line Tracking Car Kit - a nice demonstration of a simple feedback control system with an LM358 op-amp.
+> Latest addition:sparkles: [SimpleSamplePlayer](./playground/Audio/SimpleSamplePlayer) - playing short audio samples on an Arduino using some PWM tricks from the PCM library.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),